 So, to sum up, basically the risk is there.
 But the risk needs to be managed.
 In my opinion most P2P platforms have managed the risk well.
 (We shall see in this article in the later part how the risk can be managed) If the risk is well managed it no longer remains as risk.

-The borrowers are selected by the risk management team of P2P lending company based on their internal risk management process.
-In case of Monexo, they chose the borrowers based on their credit rating, salary, job profile (loan is given only to salaried individuals).
+The risk management team of P2P lending company selects the borrowers based on their internal risk management process.
+Monexo choses the borrowers based on their credit rating, salary and job profile.
+Loan is given only to salaried individuals.
 Each individual is categorised as per his credit rating.
 To be a little more specific, these borrowers are mostly private employees, with white collar jobs, having monthly salaries between 15000 to 50000 and having decent credit history.

 Yes.
 Based on credit rating you can choose the borrowers.
 The credit rating in case of Monexo is divided between M1 to M8.
 Here M1 means highest rated individual and M8 means individual with lowest rating.
 Investors with the help of their advisor can choose whom to lend among these borrowers.

 If the lenders choose borrowers among M1 to M3, it can be termed as a ‘Conservative’ loan portfolio.
 This loan portfolio can be considered pretty safe.
-If M4 to M5 is chosen by the investor it can be considered as a ‘Moderate’ portfolio.
+If the investor choses M4 to M5, it can be considered as a ‘Moderate’ portfolio.
 Borrowers between M6 to M8 are comparatively lower credits.
 Hence this portfolio is considered as ‘Aggressive’.
 Finally, if the investors wish, he/she can distribute the loans among all credit ratings between M1 to M8.
 This portfolio can be termed as Diversified portfolio.